 Below are the most commonly used graduate program forms.
 Each form is completed and signed by the student.
 Students do not need to obtain any other signatures.
 Students send their filled out forms to email@example.com for final processing and submission to the university.

 All the forms listed below can be found on the Graduate School website.
-Go to ‘Forms’ in the left-hand menu at https://gradschool.wsu.edu/
+Go to ‘Forms’ in the left-hand menu.

 Students should submit their POS by the end of their second class but no later than the completion of 12 credits.
-Discuss your plan with your faculty advisor and then fill out the POS form at https://gradschool.wsu.edu/documents/2016/08/program-study-request.pdf/.
+Discuss your plan with your faculty advisor and then fill out the POS form.

-Students that are unable to take at least one class for one or more semesters are required to fill out the Graduate Student Leave form at https://gradschool.wsu.edu/documents/2014/12/graduate-leave-status-form.pdf/.
+Students that are unable to take at least one class for one or more semesters are required to fill out the Graduate Student Leave form.
 Students who do not complete a Graduate Student Leave form for an absence will have to apply for re-enrollment or reapply to the program depending on the length of absence.

-Work with your faculty advisor to create an academic plan for your degree.
-The ETM long term schedule is an important part of that planning and can be found at https://etm.wsu.edu/documents/2015/06/long-term-schedule.pdf/.
+Work with your faculty advisor to create an academic plan for your degree documented in the Program of Study (POS) (see graduate form below).
+The POS must meet the program requirements in effect at the time the POS is officially approved.
+The ETM long-term schedule is an important part of that planning.
 Please note that the schedule is subject to change but provides a reasonable starting point.

-As you plan your POS, consider earning a certificate to accentuate your focus area (e.g., Manufacturing Leadership, Project Management, Systems Engineering Management, etc.).
+As you plan your POS, consider earning a certificate to accentuate your focus area (e.g., Industrial Leadership, Project Management, Systems Engineering Management, etc.).
 Graduate certificates demonstrate your expertise in a subject area.
 Be sure to discuss certificate options with your faculty advisor and incorporate the appropriate courses into your POS.
-The ETM graduate certificates can be viewed at https://etm.wsu.edu/certificate-program/
+View the ETM graduate certificates.